(This article was written by Andrew Thomas and originally appeared in the magazine Air Enthusiast No 73 -

 sorties in poor weather to cover the few strike aircraft available, but to no avail and lost P/O Stone to

 Later in the month the squadron spent a brief period at Warmwell but returned

-lost F/O McKenzie and another Spitfire was damaged by enemy fighters and
+squadron lost F/O MacKenzie and another Spitfire was damaged by enemy fighters and crash-landed on the

 The longer days meant an increased pace to operations - both offensive and